libero/jats-ingester/README.md

 ### Before getting started
-In order to use asset files (zip files, xml files, etc), for testing or to run the project locally, make sure you have [Git LFS](https://git-lfs.github.com/) installed as the `tests/assets/` will not only contain a representation of files rather than the actual files.
+In order to use asset files (zip files, xml files, etc), for testing or to run the project locally, make sure you have [Git LFS](https://git-lfs.github.com/) installed as the `tests/assets/` will only contain a representation of files rather than the actual files.
 [Git LFS](https://git-lfs.github.com/) will take care of downloading/uploading large files.